diyasen2021/ShecodesAdvancedPython/README.md

 # ShecodesAdvancedPython
-Shecodes - Python Advanced Course
+This repository contains all course notes, code and homework from the Shecodes - Python Advanced Course